 But if our mind isn’t in the right place, if our muse is on vacation, that same page is nothing but a source of frustration.

 When I became a professional copywriter, I had to learn how to write whether the muse was present or not.
 You know how muses are, fleeting little hooligans.
 I couldn’t rely on mine all the time.
 So I learned how to get along without her.
 That meant coming up with my own writing inspiration.

 Outsmarting the Missing Muse

 Yes, you can get along without your muse.
 I won’t lie to you and tell you that writing without your muse is the same.
-It’s less pleasant, more time consuming, and makes you feel like a struggling hack rather than the brilliant writer that you are.
-Still, life (and work and writing) goes on whether the muse is at your beck and call or not.
+It’s less enjoyable; it takes longer; and it can be frustrating.
+But you can learn to get along without your muse.